afhr4321/JS/README.md

 # JS
-A place for JS code
+A repository for JS code